 Controlled measurements work the same across locations and through time.
-A mercury thermometer should have the same level of accuracy and precision in a high-altitude, lowhumidity study site as in a low-altitude, high-humidity site.
-Ideally, all proxy measurements would eventually develop into controlled measurements.
-Unfortunately, and particularly in paleo-applications, the certainty ascribed to the mercury expansion calibration is not easily attainable or validated.
+A mercury thermometer should have the same level of accuracy and precision in a high-altitude, low-humidity study site as in a low-altitude, high-humidity site.
+In an ideal situation, all proxy measurements would be developed in a way that they could be controlled measurements.
+Unfortunately, and particularly in paleo applications, the certainty ascribed to the mercury expansion calibration is not easily attainable or validated.
 Furthermore, even controlled measurements can be complicated by work in "extreme" environments, where temperatures may exceed the minimum or maximum range to which the thermometer is calibrated (e.g., beyond the boiling point of mercury).
 Thus, how a measurement's calibration is developed and utilized determines the situations and uncertainty for that measurement's application.

-To illustrate the proxy range of the spectrum, we situate $\delta^{18}O{calcite}$ as either an observation-constrained proxy or an inference-constrained proxy depending on how CCFs are quantitatively accounted for (Fig. 2a).
-When the $\delta^{18}O{H_2O}$ value in the temperature calibration derives from an independent measurement (proxy or controlled) of the $\delta^{18}O{H_2O}$ of the water from which the calcite precipitated, then the proxy is an observation-constrained proxy; values to account for the CCFs in the calibration derive from empirical observations (Fig. 2a).
-These components of the calibration can be accounted for with information from proxy or controlled measurements, with the latter contributing less uncertainty given the constraints on CCFs in controlled measurements.
+To illustrate the proxy range of the spectrum, we situate $\delta^{18}$ Ocalcite as either an observation-constrained proxy or an inference-constrained proxy depending on how CCFs are quantitatively accounted for (Fig. 3a).
+When the the calibration is used with measurements of $\delta^{18}$ OH2O value in the temperature calibration derives from an independent measurement (proxy or controlled) of the $\delta^{18}$ OH2O of the water from which the calcite precipitated, from, for example, global ice volume estimates, then the proxy is an observation-constrained proxy; which is values to account for the CCFs in the calibration are accounted for with empirical observations based on other empirical proxy estimates (Fig. 3a).
+These components of the calibration can be accounted for with information from proxy or controlled measurements, with the latter contributing less uncertainty given the constraints on CCFs in controlled measurements (see below).